 An updated Scoping Report was prepared and consulted in August 2010 followed by a Further Options Report during October to December 2010.
-The Council has now prepared its proposed submission DPD (also known as the publication version or draft plan) for further public consultation in Spring 2012.
-The Site Allocations DPD is scheduled to be submitted to the Secretary of State in Summer 2012 and will then be subject to an Examination in Public (EiP).
+The proposed submission DPD (also known as the publication version or draft plan) was consulted in March to April 2012 and the Council has now prepared the submission version, scheduled to be submitted to the Secretary of State in September 2012, which will then be subject to an independent Examination in Public (EiP).

-The Site Allocations Proposed Submission DPD updates the list of suitable sites as a result of the recent adoption of the Council's Core Strategy (June 2011).
+The Site Allocations Proposed Submission DPD updated the list of suitable sites as a result of the adoption of the Council's Core Strategy (June 2011).
+These sites have all been carried through to the Site Allocations Submission DPD (September 2012).
 The list of sites includes: